stephanie-w/brainscribble/content/DataAnalysis/confusion-matrix.md

 ![](figure/confusion-matrix-2.png)

+To summary and more simply:

+* There were 2030 people tested, then 2030 predictions
+* Out of those 2030 tests, 200 were identified as sick, 1830 as healthy
+* In reality, 30 people are sick, 2000 are healthy

+*Example 2*
 Suppose that we have created a machine learning algorithm that predicts whether a link will be clicked with 99% sensitivity and 99% specificity.
 The rate the link is clicked is 1/1000 of visits to a website.
 If we predict the link will be clicked on a specific visit, what is the probability it will actually be clicked?

 Let's be 100000 the number of visits: